-In conclusion, a simple in situ growth strategy is developed to implant single-atom cobalt in pCN by the bidentate ligand.
+In conclusion, a simple in-situ growth strategy is developed b ingle-atom cobalt in pCN by the bidentate ligand.
 HAADF-STEM images demonstrate that the Co atoms are atomically dispersed in pCN.
-EXAFS analysis further indicates that the single-atom cobalt is immobilized on pCN by covalently forming a Co-O bond and a Co-N bond.
-Benefiting from the extended optical absorption in the visible region, increased electron density, and accelerated separation and transfer of charge carriers, the Co-pCN photocatalysts present excellent photocatalytic performance for OTC degradation under visible light irradiation ($\lambda > 420$ nm).
-The apparent rate constant of OTC degradation for optimal sample (Co(1.28%)-pCN) is 0.038 min-1, which is about 3.7 times than that of pristine pCN.
-This work develops a novel process to synthesize single-atom-modified pCN and provides a green and highly efficient strategy for the OTC removal.
+EXAFS analysis further indicate that the single-atom cobalt is bond and a Co-N bond.
+Benefiting from immobilized on pCN by covalently forming Cothe extended optical absorption in visible region, increased electron density, and accelerated separation and transfer of charge cr the Co-pCN photocatalysts present excellent TC legradation under visible light irradiation ($\lambda > 420$ nm). photocatalytic performance for C degradation for optimal sample (Co(1.28%)-pCN) is 0.038 The apparent rate conant d min-1, which is about 3. times than that of pristine pCN.
+This work develops a novel process to synthesize single-atom modified pCN, and provides a green and highly efficient strategy for the OTC removal.